MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/Save-Help.md

 ### -Credential

+Specifies a user credential.
-Runs the command with credentials of a user who has permission to access the file system location specified by the **DestinationPath** parameter.
+This cmdlet runs the command by using credentials of a user who has permission to access the file system location specified by the *DestinationPath* parameter.
-This parameter is valid only when the **DestinationPath** or **LiteralPath** parameter is used in the command.
+This parameter is valid only when the *DestinationPath* or *LiteralPath* parameter is used in the command.

-This parameter enables you to run **Save-Help** commands with the **DestinationPath** parameter on remote computers.
+This parameter enables you to run **Save-Help** commands that use the *DestinationPath* parameter on remote computers.
-By providing explicit credentials, you can run the command on a remote computer and access a file share on a third computer without encountering an "access denied" error or using CredSSP authentication to delegate credentials.
+By providing explicit credentials, you can run the command on a remote computer and access a file share on a third computer without encountering an access denied error or using CredSSP authentication to delegate credentials.

 ```yaml
 Type: PSCredential